FitzwilliamMuseum/egyptiancoffins/_news/2023-02-10-gharbsoheil_newaniba.md

     caption: This apparently decorative element on the legs of traditional angareeb beds is intended to stop scorpions climbing up.
   -
     image: news/New_Aniba_group_photo.jpeg
-    caption: :Pop-up museum team with senior community members at New Aniba; right, Abdel Ghani and left, Amm Ibrahim).
+    caption: :Pop-up museum team with senior community members at New Aniba; left, Abdel Ghani and right, Amm Ibrahim)
 ---

 In February 2023, as part of our pop-up museum activities, [Helen Strudwick, Sara Abed and Amr Orensa](https://egyptiancoffins.org/team/) visited
 Nubian communities at Gharb Soheil and New Aniba, in southern Egypt.
-It was a wonderful opportunity to talk to people whose lives had been completely overturned by the construction of the High Dam at Aswan in the 1960s and their [removal to new settlements] (https://egyptiancoffins.org/images/news/Nubian_displacement.jpg).
+It was a wonderful opportunity to talk to people whose lives had been completely overturned by the construction of the High Dam at Aswan in the 1960s and their [removal to new settlements](https://egyptiancoffins.org/images/news/Nubian_displacement.jpg).
 While much of the western world was focussed on saving ancient Egyptian monuments (most famously the temples at Abu Simbel), about 50,000 Nubians lost their homes and livelihoods.
 As well as talking to people about our research on Egyptian coffins, our visit also provided an opportunity to talk to these communities about dispersed
 Egyptian and Nubian heritage and its display in museums around the world (including within Egypt itself).

 At Gharb Soheil, we met [senior community members](https://egyptiancoffins.org/images/news/Community_elders.jpg) who generously invited us into their houses and showed us important objects they had retained to remind them of their traditional homes in the flooded settlements left behind.
-One of these, Husein Shellaly, showed us a type of bed (called "angareeb"), typical of beds used in Nubia that bear a strong constructional resemblence to ancient Egyptian beds but that are now dying out.
+One of these, Hussein Shellaly, showed us a type of bed (called "angareeb"), typical of beds used in Nubia that bear a strong constructional resemblence to ancient Egyptian beds but that are now dying out.
 He also showed us traditional stringed instruments and
 [an old stool](https://egyptiancoffins.org/images/news/Shellaly_stool_broken.jpg), which had been in his family for many generations but was now in a sorry state of repair.
 We invited him to bring it along to our pop-up museum the next day with the promise that [Amr would attempt to repair it](https://egyptiancoffins.org/images/news/Stool_repairs.jpg) using the replicas of ancient Egyptian tools.
 You can see in the photos [how successful this was](https://egyptiancoffins.org/images/news/Shellaly_stool_fixed.jpg)!
-Husein is very active on social media and was live posting during our pop-up, which was a novelty for us.
+Hussein is very active on social media and was live posting during our pop-up, which was a novelty for us.
 The pop-up itself was located next to a spice stall, and the stall holder, who
 [was, initially, a little dubious](https://egyptiancoffins.org/images/news/spice_man_investigates_pop-up.jpg) about what we were up to, became our biggest advocate, urging his customers and any passers-by to come and take a look, and enthusiastically demonstrating and explaining everything on